yellowdog/python-examples/README.md

 If you encounter an error it can be useful for support purposes to see the full Python stack trace.
 This can be enabled by running the command using the `--debug` option.

+To suppress output formatting, including coloured output and line wrapping, the `--no-format` option can be used.
+Note that any outputs exceeding 1,000 lines in size (e.g., a very large JSON object, or table), will not produce coloured output.

 ## yd-submit

 The `yd-submit` command submits a new Work Requirement, according to the Work Requirement definition found in the `workRequirement` section of the TOML configuration file and/or the specification found in a Work Requirement JSON document supplied using the `--work-requirement` option.